Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-This \namecref{subsec:def_prop_stand_terrace} is devoted to several definitions.
-Their purpose is to enable a compact formulation of the main result of this paper (\cref{thm:1} below).
-Some comments on the terminology and related references are given at the end of this \namecref{subsec:def_prop_stand_terrace}.
+This \namecref{subsubsec:def_prop_terrace} and the two next ones are devoted to several definitions.
+Their purpose is to enable a compact formulation of the main result of this paper (\cref{thm:main} below).
+Some comments on the terminology and related references are given at the end of \cref{subsubsec:def_stand_terrace}.

-\begin{definition}[propagating terrace of bistable fronts, \cref{fig:prop_terrace}] Let $m_-$ and $m_+$ be two minimum points of $V$ (satisfying $V(m_-)\le V(m_+)$).
+\begin{definition}[propagating terrace of bistable travelling fronts, \cref{fig:prop_terrace}] Let $m_-$ and $m_+$ be two points of $\mmm$ (satisfying $V(m_-)\le V(m_+)$).
 A function

 is called a \emph{propagating terrace of bistable fronts travelling to the right, connecting $m_-$ to $m_+$,} if there exists a nonnegative integer $q$ such that: \begin{enumerate} \item if $q$ equals $0$, then $m_-=m_+$ and, for every real quantity $x$ and every nonnegative time $t$,